fastlane/fastlane/fastlane/docs/Plugins.md

 ##### New plugin for existing gem

-If you already have an exiting gem you want to provide a `fastlane` plugin for, you'll still have to create a new Ruby gem.
+If you already have an existing gem you want to provide a `fastlane` plugin for, you'll still have to create a new Ruby gem.
 The reason for that is the way plugins are imported.

 The example project [xcake](https://github.com/jcampbell05/xcake) contains a folder named `fastlane-plugin-xcake`.